 Description

-A rich and velvety pumpkin soup, perfectly spiced and incredibly comforting, ideal for a chilly autumn day.
+A rich and velvety pumpkin soup, perfectly spiced and incredibly comforting, ideal for cozy autumn evenings.

 Ingredients